Child Care Programs

 Step 1

 Apply for childcare here.
-Click below to download an application.

 Step 2

-Click the button below to search for child care providers in Kings County.
+Search for child care providers in Kings County.

 Eligibility